When and Why to Take Antibiotics

 - Choosing Wisely: Antibiotics for a sore throat, cough, or runny nose (PDF)

-- Quality Insights: Video
+- Quality Insights: Antibiotics: the Right Tool for

 - CDC: Outpatient Stewardship